grucloud/grucloud/docusaurus/docs/azure/resources/Storage/StorageAccount.md

           required: [ 'name' ]
         },
         encryption: {
-          description: 'Not applicable.
-Azure Storage encryption is enabled for all storage accounts and cannot be disabled.',
+          description: 'Encryption settings to be used for server-side encryption for the storage account.',
           properties: {
             services: {
               description: 'List of services which support encryption.',